dyhes/zulip/docs/tutorials/life-of-a-request.md

 All our connected clients hold open long-polling connections so that they can receive events (messages, presence notifications, and so on) in real-time.
-Events are served by Zulip's `tornado` application.
+Events are served by Aloha's `tornado` application.

 Nearly every other kind of request is served by the `zerver` Django application.